jhelovuo/RustDDS/README.md

 ## Data listeners and WaitSets

 DDS provides two alternative methods for waiting arriving data, namely WaitSets and Listeners.
 We have chosen to replace these by using the non-blocking IO API from [mio][metal-io-url] crate.
-The DDS DataReader objects can be used with the mio `Poll` interface.
+The DDS DataReader objects can be directly used with the mio `Poll` interface.
 It should be possible to implement oter APIs, such as an async API on top of that.

 ## Instance Handles